Definition of vote in English:

 vote of no confidence (or vote of censure)

 - A vote showing that a majority does not support the policy of a leader or governing body: he was removed from office following an overwhelming vote of no confidenceMore example sentences

 - He predicts that the demonstrations will reach their peak in two months and force the government to face a vote of no confidence in parliament.

 - Talks resumed today after parliament passed a vote of no confidence in the government.

 - There is support for a vote of no confidence in the union's national executive, triggering new elections.

-- informal , chiefly US Dismiss or reject someone or something as unsatisfactory: when a CEO gets voted off the island, the CFO typically gets dumped, too[with reference to the reality television series Survivor (first broadcast in 2000), in which contestants are isolated in a remote area and gradually eliminated from competition through successive rounds of voting]More example sentences
+- informal , chiefly US Dismiss or reject someone or something as unsatisfactory: when a CEO gets voted off the island, the CFO typically gets dumped, too[With reference to the reality television series Survivor (first broadcast in 2000), in which contestants are isolated in a remote area and gradually eliminated from the game through successive rounds of voting]More example sentences

 - 'It wasn't just attrition,' says a former board member.
 'You left because Kevin voted you off the island.'

 - As a media personality and professor he is safely ensconced in a system that can never vote him off the island.

 - Pitifully, I was the second co-op to get voted off the island.